ZingLab/z_FloridaFoodFestival/_posts/2025-06-04-madison-county-pecan-pie-bars.md

     description: "All the flavor of pecan pie in easy-to-eat bars."
   - title: "Southern Dessert"
     description: "A North Florida holiday and picnic favorite."
+description: "All the flavor of pecan pie in easy-to-eat bars."

 ---

 # Madison County Pecan Pie Bars